Rome International School: Curriculum

-Early Years Department

-The Early Years Department accepts children aged 2 to 5.

-The curriculum of the Kindergarten consists of programmes incorporating Language and Literacy, Mathematics, Personal, Social and Emotional Development, Physical Development, The Arts (drama, music, visual arts), and Units of Inquiry; these provide a trans-disciplinary approach to the teaching of Science and Technology and Social Studies and may incorporate Language and Mathematics and other subject areas where appropriate.

-Transition class pupils continue working towards clearly defined learning targets, building on the work done in the Kindergarten.

 Elementary School

 Elementary School children from 6 to 11 years old attend the International Baccalaureate Primary Years Programme (IB PYP).
 The PYP encourages children to take responsibility for learning and build their skills to become lifelong learners.

 The PYP is transdisciplinary, meaning students investigate big ideas supported and enriched by the traditional subject areas.
 The IB is committed to assuring that students in IB programmes meet and exceed local or national standards.

 Students at Rome International School are educated in a transdisciplinary way in the following subjects: